MartonBot/toy-robot-challenge/README.md

-# Martin's Toy Robot Challenge'
+# Martin's Toy Robot Challenge

 I was asked to do the toy robot challenge for an interview.
 Here is my crack at it.